IssacWD/myPythonCode/csc1002/Assignment#3/README.md

 For practicing, I use logging module to log the program.
 The .log file will be 'Vocabulary.log'
 You can check it to know if where has some exception.
+###4.
+How it run###
+Firstly, it will initialize a SQLite3 database.
+And then read the text file line by line.
+I use `re` module to compile word and the content.
+I set a buffer word and buffer content list.
+Once it read a new word then reset the buffer word and add the content list into database.
+The second field in list is `rword`.
+This is for reverse order.
+When we need to output a file, it will select from database order by word or rword.
+I set a html like style so that the ouput file has styles.